 Charles Richard (C.R.)
 Patterson was an American entrepreneur who started the C.R.
 Patterson & Sons carriage company in 1893 in Greenfield, Ohio.
 Patterson & Sons grew to be the first and only black-owned and operated automobile company on the continent.

-Patterson’s father was a firm believer in the power of education and encouraged his children to absorb as much as they could.
 The local preacher in Greenfield was an abolitionist who preached equal rights and opportunities for black Americans.
 Patterson was also influenced by the American abolitionist and social reformer, Frederick Douglass.
 He named his oldest son in honor of Douglass.

 In 1873, Patterson partnered up with local businessman, J.P.
 Lowe, to run a carriage design firm in Greenfield.
 In 1893, Patterson purchased Lowe’s share of the company and renamed it C.R.
 Patterson & Sons, which he intended to be inherited by his youngest son Samuel, who unfortunately passed away at age 23.
 C.R.’s oldest son, Frederick, who was college educated, left his teaching position in Louisville, KY to help his father run the company.
 Frederick took the reins of the company in 1910 after C.R. passed away.
 By the time he took over, the company had already added automotive repair and service, as he had convinced his father that automobiles were the future.

 C.R.
 Patterson was always financially savvy and died one of the richest people in Greenfield, Ohio, leaving the company he built to his son, Frederick Douglass Patterson.
 C.R.
 Patterson & Sons sold their first automobile in 1915, five years after he passed away.